diegobersanetti/libinput-gestures/README.md

 ### INSTALLATION

 You need Python 3.8 or later, Python2 is not supported.
 You need the `libinput` package.
-The `libinput_tools` package must be installed if your system packages the tools separately.
+The `libinput-tools` package must be installed if your system packages the tools separately.

 You **must be a member of the _input_ group** to have permission